 Just yesterday, one of my friends sent me Psalms 91 because she knew I was concerned about a situation.
 There is nothing like scripture (and godly friends) to help when you need some extra encouragement.

 I will leave you with this chapter as it helped me so much.
-Thanks to my sweet friend for reminding who is in control.
+Thanks to my sweet friend for reminding me who is in control.

-Here is Psalm 91 Living Bible (TLB)
+Psalm 91 Living Bible (TLB)

 1 We live within the shadow of the Almighty, sheltered by the God who is above all gods.

-2 This I declare, that he alone is my refuge, my place of safety; he is my God, and I am trusting him.
+2 This I declare, that He alone is my refuge, my place of safety; he is my God, and I am trusting him.
 3 For he rescues you from every trap and protects you from the fatal plague.

 4 He will shield you with his wings!
 They will shelter you.
 His faithful promises are your armor.
 5 Now you don’t need to be afraid of the dark anymore, nor fear the dangers of the day; 6 nor dread the plagues of darkness, nor disasters in the morning.